HustleCoding/tracker/README.md

 This is a web application that allows users to track their progress in a course.

-The app is built using Python, Django REST Framework, React, TailwindCSS, and is designed to be simple and user-friendly.
+The app is built using Python, Django REST Framework, Next.js, TailwindCSS, and is designed to be simple and user-friendly.

 # Features
 The Course Progress Tracker Web App has the following features: